exakat/exakat/docs/Configuration.rst

   + injectionsCount : 5

     + Threshold for too many injected parameters for one class.
+:ref:`Large Try Block <large-try-block>`
+  + tryBlockMaxSize : 5

+    + Maximal number of expressions in the try block.
 :ref:`Missing Include <missing-include>`
   + constant_or_variable_name : 100